 Bachelor of Applied Science

-This program is not intended to provide teacher certification.
+Although the BAS EC opens many new opportunities in the field, this program is not intended to provide teacher certification.
 Students wishing to pursue teacher certification should explore the Elementary Education program with an Early Childhood Endorsement.

 This program is designed for students transferring approximately 60 credits from a regionally accredited institution.
 During the application process, the submission of a resume and goal statement is required for professional admission to the program.
 Before applying, we recommend that you discuss your background with a program adviser.
 Contact email@example.com or 520-621-0898 for a referral.

 *Residents of some U.S. Territories may not be eligible.
 Please see our Eligibility & State Authorization page for more information.